 Learn about open-ended play, and why it is so important for children – especially in early childhood.
 Five reasons learning through play is critical in early years.

-#1: Open Ended Play is a Space for Children to Explore Ideas and Concepts
+#1: Free Play Time is a Space for Children to Explore Ideas and Concepts

 Children are natural born scientists, and they have an incredible ability to teach themselves so much!
 When we give our children the time and space for open-ended play, they get to test out ideas and concepts.
 In the photo below, Anna is exploring gravity, physics, and design while playing with this Amusement Park Engineer toy.